Intercultural philosophy: Gregor Paul's basic rules for intercultural philosophy

-Those 16 rules shall help to enable an exchange between cultures on an equal level.
+These 16 rules shall help to enable an exchange between cultures on an equal level.

 Intercultural media

 Beside the work of individual philosophers journals have been published to spread the intercultural thought and make as many voices heard as possible.

-Polylog is a journal for intercultural philosophising, published in Vienna, Austria since 1998 and offers articles mostly in the German language.
+Polylog is a journal for intercultural philosophising, published in Vienna, Austria, since 1998 and offers articles mostly in the German language.
 Simplegadi is also a journal for intercultural philosophy, published in Padua, Italy since 1996.
 The journal's language is Italian.
 Since 2010, the Centro Interculturale Dedicato a Raimon Panikkar (Intercultural Centre Dedicated to Raimon Panikkar) publishes Cirpit Review in print or in digital format, promoting and spreading cultural events inspired by Raimon Panikkar's thought.

-The blog Love of All Wisdom takes an approach similar to intercultural philosophy.